-Step 1: Requests for regrades of assignments 1 and 2 and lab exams must be emailed to cis1300@socs.uoguelph.ca within 5 business days of receiving your mark.
+Step 1: Requests for regrades of assignments 1,2 and 3 must be emailed to cis2500@socs.uoguelph.ca within 5 business days of receiving your mark.
 The request must have the word regrade and the name of the assignment or exam in the subject line and must contain a detailed description of why you feel the assignment should be regraded.

-Step 2: You will then book an appointment for your assignment/exam to be regraded in person.
+Step 2: You will then book an appointment for your assignment to be regraded in person or on Teams.
 It is important to note that your assignment/exam will not be regraded unless you meet a TA on Teams.

-Note: There is no regrade option for Assignment 3.
+Note: There is no regrade option for Assignment 4.